brookshi/Hitchhiker/README.md

 * Api collaboration development with team
 * Api history
 * Multiple environments and Runtime variables support, easy to handle api dependence
+* Assert base on UI
-* powerful script, support requiring any js lib which upload to project, read excel, cryptographic, no can't do
+* Powerful script, support requiring any js lib which upload to project, read excel, cryptographic, no can't do
 * Request parameterization, include ManytoMany and OnetoOne, now you can use a request to handle multple situation like various query string, body
 * Schedule and run batch
 * Make a comparison for Api response between two different environments (eg: stage vs product)